camneese/basketball/README.md

 # basketball
-Analytics tools for evaluating NBA player propositions.
+Analytics tools for predicting NBA player performances.

 Player propositions are forms of wagers that many sportsbooks offer.
 They are often simple questions; for instance, is Stephen Curry going to have have over or under 24.5 points in tonight's game?
 I don't intend to place bets myself, but it's a great subject for analyzing.
 Given a collection of player propositions, my goal is to find the combination of picks that is most likely to result in a positive payout.

 Written in Python, this project features web scraping, object-oriented programming, database manipulation, and statistical analysis.